genilab/genilab.github.io/JOINUS.md

 ## Masters Research Opportunities

 We welcome Master's students who wish to conduct their thesis research within the lab.

-* Projects should be aligned with our Research Interests](README.md#research-interests) and/or make use of our [Research Tools](README.md#research-tools).
+Projects should be aligned with our [Research Interests](README.md#research-interests) and/or make use of our [Research Tools](README.md#research-tools).
-* Check out our [Project Ideas](COLLABORATING.md#project-ideas). to get inspired.

 To discuss supervision or collaboration, please email Dr. Koch with your research interest.

+Explore our [Project Ideas](COLLABORATING.md#project-ideas) to get inspired.

 ---

 ## Undergraduate Research Opportunities

-If you're an undergraduate student at FAU and are curious about our [Research Interests](README.md#research-interests), we’d love to hear from you!

-* We support Final Year Projects and independent research that aligns with our lab's focus.
+If you are an undergraduate student at FAU and curious about Generative Artificial Intelligence and Collective Intelligence, we would love to hear from you!
+We support ``Final Year Projects`` and ``independent research`` that aligns with our [Research Interests](README.md#research-interests) and/or make use of our [Research Tools](README.md#research-tools).

-* Take a look at our [Project Ideas](COLLABORATING.md#project-ideas) for potential topics and directions.
+Take a look at our [Project Ideas](COLLABORATING.md#project-ideas) for potential topics and directions.

 # Check Also